The general position avoidance game and hardness of general position games: Both games are PSPACE-complete

 \begin{proof} From Lemma \ref{lem-pspace}, the $\gp$-achievement game is in PSPACE.
 Now we obtain a reduction from the clique-forming game.
 Let $H$ be an instance of clique-forming game with vertex set $V(H)=\{v_1,\ldots,v_n\}$.
 We will construct a graph $G$ such that player A has a winning strategy in the $\gp$-achievement game on $G$ if and only if the second player of the clique-forming game on $H$ has a winning strategy.

-Let $G$ be the graph obtained from $H$ by adding a new vertex $u$ adjacent to all vertices of $H$ and, for every vertex $v_i$ of $H$, by adding a new vertex $f_i$ (called ``friend'' of $v_i$) whose only neighbor is $v_i$.
+Let $G$ be the graph obtained from $H$ by adding a new vertex $u$ adjacent to all vertices of $H$ and a new vertex $f_i$ (called ``friend'' of $v_i$), for every vertex $v_i$ of $H$, whose only neighbor is $v_i$.
 Notice that $G$ has diameter at most 4.
 See Figure \ref{fig2} for an example.

 If player A selects a vertex $v_i$ of $H$ in the first move of the $\gp$-achievement game played on $G$, then player B wins immediately by selecting the vertex $f_i$: notice that the shortest path between $f_i$ and a vertex other than $v_i$ passes through $v_i$.
 From the same argument, if player A selects a vertex $f_i$, where $v_i\in V(H)$, in the first move, then player B wins immediately by selecting the vertex $v_i$.
 So let us assume that player A selects the vertex $u$ in the first move.